 Giving without expecting nothing in return should be something we practice on a daily basis.
 The reward of our giving should not be measured on what we can get out of it.
 The personal satisfaction that comes from giving itself should be the way we measure giving.

 Helping other people is its own reward.

-We can be an authentically kind-hearted being and still be successful.
+We can be authentically kind-hearted beings and still be successful.
 Why?
 Because the more we give, the more respect we earn from those around us.
 The brightest way to shine is by helping those around us shine.